david-martin/my-envoy-wasm-filter/README.md

 ## Troubleshooting

-The Gateway listener has a hostname of `localopenai.example`.
+The Gateway listener has a hostname of `openai.dm.hcpapps.net`.
 The HTTPRoute is configured with the backend of the the `openai-mock` Service.
 That Service has an ExternalName of `api.openai-mock.com`, connecting to the mock OpenAI service at <https://api.openai-mock.com/#chat>.